joshuamiron/labMoviesApp/README.md

 #### Trending Movies

 > Similar to Upcoming, but using a different endpoint.
+> Note that a couple of the movies have been tagged as both favourites and in playlist.

 ![][Movies_Trending]

 #### Movie Sorting

 > Movies can be sorted and filtered by a few different criteria.
 The filters are cumulative.
 The sort sorts whatever is in view.
+> Sorting by vote_average.

 ![][Movies_sorting_1]

-> Sorting by vote_average.
+> Sorting by alphabetically.

 ![][Movies_sorting_2]

-> Sorting by alphabetically.
+> Filtering by release year.

 ![][Movies_filtering_1]

-> Filtering by release year.

 #### My Playlist

 > We began to stub out the tagging of movies during class exercises, but didn't actually create a playlist page.
 Here is the playlist page.
+Two of the three are also favorited.

 ![][Movies_My_playlist]